 My only caveat is the salt.
 I think they used a pretty coarse type Kosher salt.
 If you use table salt or Morton brand regular Kosher, you might want to cut the salt to 1 3/4 teaspoons.
 I speak from experience.
 I made a half bath of cookie dough using 1/2 tablespoon of regular size Kosher salt.
 The dough was too salty tasting and I ended up having to make a second batch of dough with an adjusted amount of salt

 Salt issue aside, the cookies are REALLY good.
 Just use good chocolate.
 I also threw in a teaspoon of vanilla because I couldn’t stand leaving it out.
-Here’s the un-adapted version.
+Here’s the un-adapted version (update: Bravo moved the recipe so it’s no longer there).

 Eric’s Cookie Recipe With Some Notes